Limmen/gym-idsgame/experiments/training/random_attack-v0/tabular_q_learning/README.md

-# Experiment `random_defense-v0`_`q_learning`
+# Experiment `random_attack-v0`_`tabular_q_learning`

-This is an experiment in the `random_defense-v0` environment.
+This is an experiment in the `random_attack-v0` environment.
-An environment where the defender is following a random defense policy.
+An environment where the attack is following a random attack policy.
-This experiment trains an attacker agent using tabular q-learning to act optimally in the given environment and defeat the random defender.
+This experiment trains a defender agent using tabular q-learning to act optimally in the given environment and defeat the random attacker.

 The network configuration of the environment is as follows: